TitlesProfessor of Percussion

-Nancy Zeltsman joined the Conservatory percussion faculty in 1993 and has been chair of percussion/marimba since 2005.
+Nancy Zeltsman joined the Conservatory faculty in 1993 and is a professor.
 She teaches marimba performance and chamber music.
+In fall 2017, she launched a pilot entrepreneurial course titled Festival Production: ZMF On Tour.
 Additionally, she has taught at Berklee College of Music since 1993.

 Since 2001, Zeltsman has been artistic director of Zeltsman Marimba Festival, a (mostly) annual two-week summer seminar and concert series.
 Zeltsman was project coordinator and editor of Intermediate Masterworks for Marimba (supported by about 200 people): two published volumes containing 24 marimba solos (C. F. Peters Corporation), recorded on a double-CD (Bridge Records).
 She authored a marimba method, Four-Mallet Marimba Playing: A Musical Approach for All Levels (Hal Leonard).
-This year, 2016, will mark the fourth time she has served on the jury of the biennial TROMP International Percussion Competition (Eindhoven, the Netherlands).
+She has served on the jury for four editions of the biennial TROMP International Percussion Competition (Eindhoven, the Netherlands).
 In 2013, she was appointed regular guest professor of marimba at Conservatorium van Amsterdam in the Netherlands, where she teaches two weeks per year.

 Zeltsman earned a B.M. in percussion from New England Conservatory (NEC), where she studied with Vic Firth.
 She was a fellow at Tanglewood Music Center in 1978.